A Farewell to Pass/Fail:

 While this article was in the works, Jameson Quinn of The Center for Election Science published an excellent voting theory primer.
 He expands on many of the ideas we scratched the surface on here, and we highly recommend giving his article a read if you’d like to learn more.

 This article was sited in a presentation by Sara Wolk to Sightline Institute, which goes more in depth on where to go from here in a post-binary voting science era.
 Equal Vote and other groups are now advocating a new lens to compare voting systems using five pillars of a just voting system: Equality, Accuracy, Honesty, Expressiveness, and Simplicity.

 About the Author:

 Emily Dempsey graduated from Truman State University with a BA in Mathematics and a BS in computer science.
 Her curiosity about voting reform was piqued after coming across C.G.P.
-Grey's series on voting in the animal kingdom, and became inspired to get tangibly involved in voting reform after seeing news about Maine's ballot measure in 2016, and has been working with what would become the Equal Vote PDX ever since.
+Grey's series on voting in the animal kingdom, and became inspired to get tangibly involved in voting reform after seeing news about Maine's ballot measure in 2016.
+She has been working with what would become Equal Vote PDX ever since.

 1. Several definitions have been used for Later No Harm in various conversations about voting systems.
 We believe the definition presented in this post was the best definition to use for the issues we are discussing here.